Counting common perpendicular arcs in negative curvature: Geometry, dynamics and convexity

 \subsection{Dynamical thickening of outer and inner unit normal bundles}

-Let $D$ be a nonempty {\it proper} (that is, different from $\wt M$) closed convex subset in $\wt M$.
+Let $D$ be a nonempty proper closed convex subset in $\wt M$.
 We denote by $\partial D$ its boundary in $\wt M$ and by $\partial_\infty D$ its set of points at infinity.
-In this subsection, we recall from \cite{ParPau13ETDS} the definition of the outer unit normal bundle of $\partial D$, the dynamical thickenings of its subsets, and we extend these definitions to the inner unit normal bundle of $\partial D$.
+In this subsection, we recall from \cite{ParPau14ETDS} the definition of the outer unit normal bundle of $\partial D$, the dynamical thickenings of its subsets, and we extend these definitions to the inner unit normal bundle of $\partial D$.

 Let $P_D:\wt M\cup(\partial_\infty\wt M-\partial_\infty D)\to D$ be the (continuous) {\em closest point map} defined on $\xi\in\partial_\infty\wt M -\partial_\infty D$ by setting $P_D(\xi)$ to be the unique point in $D$ that minimises the function $y\mapsto \beta_\xi(y,x_0)$ from $D$ to $\RR$.
 The {\em outer unit normal bundle} $\normalout D$ of the boundary of $D$ is the topological submanifold of $T^1\wt M$ consisting of the geodesic lines $v:\RR\to \wt M$ with $P_{D}(v_+) =v(0)$.
 The {\em inner unit normal bundle} of the boundary of $D$ is $\normalin D=\iota\normalout D$.
-Note that $\pi(\normalpm D)=\partial D$, that $\normalout H\!B_-(v)$ is the strong unstable manifold $W^{\rm su}(v)$ of $v$ and that $W^{\rm ss}(v)=\normalin H\!B_+(v)$.
+Note that $\pi(\normalpm D)=\partial D$, that $\normalout H\!B_-(v)$ is the strong unstable manifold $W^{-}(v)$ of $v$ and that $W^{+}(v)= \normalin H\!B_+(v)$.
 When $D$ is a totally geodesic submanifold of $\wt M$, then $\normalout D=\normalin D$.

 The restriction of $P_D$ to $\partial_\infty\wt M-\partial_\infty D$ is not injective in general, but the inverse $P^+_D$ of the restriction to $\partial^1_+D$ of the {\em (positive) endpoint map} $v\mapsto v_+$ is a natural lift of $P_D$ to a homeomorphism from $\partial_\infty\wt M- \partial_\infty D$ to $\normalout D$ such that $\pi\circ P^+_D = P_D$.
 Similarly, $P^-_{D}=\iota\circ P^+_D:\partial_\infty\wt M-\partial_\infty D\to \normalin D$ is a homeomorphism such that $\pi\circ P^-_D=P_D$.